tytydraco/yessleep/out/in_2001_my_Family_dIscovered_the_body_of_aN_unidentified_man_in_our_home_officials_have_been_suppressinG_the_casE_as_much_as_they_can_but_I_did_my_own_ReSearch.md

 DC: Nothing fancy.
 I don't have any cameras or anything.
 Just one lock on the door.
 I’ve never really thought about it.

 LM: Were you still awake for those two hours?
-Could you have heard him get in.DC: I was asleep from there, until Jules came into my room and woke me up.
+Could you have heard him get in?

+DC: I was asleep from there, until Jules came into my room and woke me up.

 LM: To clarify; that was 2am.